Using the Advanced Vagrant Features in PhpStorm

 Environment variables in Vagrantfile are can be used for Puppet nodes, Puppet environments, custom facts, AWS keys.

-In the Vagrant page of the Settings/Preferences dialog, specify project-specific environment variables to be passed to Vagrantfile:
+In the Vagrant page of the Settings dialog, specify project-specific environment variables to be passed to Vagrantfile:

 Once set, these environment variables are referred to in a Vagrantfile, using the syntax